-Speaking as a huge fan of the Evil Dead movies, I had no problem accepting the Ash vs. Evil Dead series finale in 2018 as the finale for the horror movie franchise as a whole.
-Of course, that does not mean I was not open to the possibility of another installment of human vs. Deadite action, which is why I am very excited at the fact that Evil Dead Rise is now on the rise and shuffling over to HBO Max.
-However, that is only the tip of the iceberg of what we know so far about what is destined to be one of the grooviest upcoming horror movies, but where primitive screwheads will be able to watch it is where we shall start.
+Speaking as a huge fan of the Evil Dead movies, I had no problem accepting the Ash vs. Evil Dead series finale in 2018 as the end of the horror movie franchise as a whole.
+Yet, I was still open to the possibility of another installment of human vs. Deadite action, which is why I immediately became very excited about Evil Dead Rise.
+The following is a breakdown of all the most essential facts about one of the grooviest new horror movies, which is available for primitive screwheads to finally experience in theaters now.

 Evil Dead Rise Will Bring The Battle Against Deadites To An Urban Setting

 The official logline for Evil Dead Rise says that the new film is “moving the action out of the woods and into the city," where a woman must protect her sister’s children from their own possessed mother.
 This is apparently what Bruce Campbell meant when – as he revealed the official title – he promised the new installment would be “a whole new ballgame.”

 This marks an interesting change of pace for a franchise that, arguably, pioneered the “cabin in the woods” style of horror movies that later inspired self-aware horror-comedy movies like Tucker and Dale vs. Evil or… well, The Cabin in the Woods, of course.
 Unless you count Ash vs. Evil Dead’s climactic battle in the small town of Elk Grove, we have never seen urbanites take on the Deadites before.
 Of course, we cannot forget the first time the franchise veered away from the woods and into the Middle Ages when Ash found himself back in time (and more ripped than usual in the promotional material) in Army of Darkness.

 Bruce Campbell Is Not Returning As Ash In Evil Dead Rise